-There are Four Primary Steps to OU Certification:
+There are Four Primary Steps to OU Kosher Certification:

-1. Establishing a listing of kosher ingredients that are acceptable for use in your product if it is to be certified.
+1. Establishing a listing of kosher ingredients that are acceptable for use in your product for which you are seeking kosher certification.
 This list is known as Schedule A. The OU‘s Ingredient Approval Registry staff carefully review and research all ingredient issues, utilizing the database registry of over 200,000 ingredients that have already been approved.
 Should it be necessary for a company to change or modify sources of supply for raw materials, locating a new source can usually be done very expeditiously through this extensive database.

 2. Establishing the list of brand names and specific products that will be authorized to bear the symbol.
 This list is known as Schedule B. The Schedule B also indicates whether a product must bear a simple symbol (indicating that it is pareve, i.e., containing no meat or milk ingredients), a “D” (dairy), or a “P” (Kosher for use on Passover as well as all year round).